Вы можете отметить интересные вам фрагменты текста, которые будут доступны по уникальной ссылке в адресной строке браузера.

 • Prime minister — This article is about the government position.
 For other uses, see Prime Minister (disambiguation).
 A Prime Minister is the most senior minister of cabinet in the executive branch of government in a parliamentary system.
 The position is usually… … Wikipedia

-• President of France — President of the French Republic … Wikipedia
+• Prime Minister of Moldova — Standard of the Prime Minister … Wikipedia